DtxdF/reproduce/README.md

 If you need more control, you can use a hook, a script named `hook.sh` that will run before creating the image.
 The hook runs in the jails directory (`JAILDIR` in your AppJail configuration file), but on the host, not inside the jail.

+You may need to perform some tasks even before the jail is created, so there is another type of hook, `prehook.sh`, which runs at that time.
+It's useful for creating a release with specific customization.

 ### Environment

 Reproduce will define some environment variables when building an image intended to be used by `reproduce.conf`, the Makejail or the hook.